Hajime12341234/Tutoring-records/README.md

 # Tutoring Notes Repository

 Welcome to my personal collection of PDF notes and slides created for tutoring first-year students at the University of Toronto Scarborough (UTSC).
-These materials were designed to help students strengthen their mathematical foundations and prepare for competitive program admissions at the end of first year.
+These materials were designed to help students strengthen their mathematical foundations, enjoy a creative aspect of pure mathematics, and prepare for competitive program admissions at the end of first year.

 Each document in this repository was carefully written to provide clear explanations, intuitive motivation, and rigorous proofs for core mathematical concepts.
-Whether you're reviewing linear algebra, analysis, topology, or discrete math, I hope these notes serve as a useful companion to your studies.

 ---